cosminionut1996/home_assist/README.md

     Value: "token_generated_during_login"

-    For testing authorization, url for getting all user requires an admin token while url for getting a single user by public_id requires just a regular authentication.
+    For testing authorization, url for getting all user requires an admin token while url for getting a single user by uuid requires just a regular authentication.

 ### Full description and guide ###
 https://medium.freecodecamp.org/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563